MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/join-leave-multi-tenant-org.md

 - The multi-tenant organization template for identity synchronization is set to allow users to sync into this tenant.
 - The multi-tenant org template for cross-tenant access will be set to automatically redeem user invitations, inbound as well as outbound.

-When you leave a multi-tenant organization, the cross-tenant access settings and cross-tenant synchronization configurations in Azure AD are not affected.
+When you leave a multi-tenant organization, the cross-tenant access settings and cross-tenant synchronization configurations in Azure AD aren't affected.

 ## Join an existing multi-tenant organization